gvwilson/sdxpy/src/mock/index.md

 but when we try to call `original` we wind up in an infinite loop.
-The wrapped version of our function refers to `original`, but Python looks that up at the time of call, which means it calls the wrapped function instead.
+The wrapped version of our function refers to `original`, but Python looks that up at the time of call, which means it calls the wrapped function instead
+([%f mock-bad-wrapping %]).

+[% figure
+   slug="mock-bad-wrapping"
+   img="bad_wrapping.svg"
+   alt="The wrong way to wrap a function" caption="Accidentally creating infinite recursion when wrapping a function."
+%]

-We can solve this problem by creating a closure:
+We can solve the problem of infinite recursion by creating a closure:

 [% inc pat="wrap_capture.*" fill="py out" %]